NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 - The list of non-null labels representing the apex of the query name that triggered this report.

-- The decimal value "0" in a single DNS label as the Extended DNS Error is not relevant for the NOERROR report.
+- The decimal value of TBD_no in a single DNS label as the Extended DNS Error.

 - A label containing the string "_er".